BHP delays $14 billion Canada potash push as profit drops

 Mackenzie said once Jansen’s shafts and infrastructure are in place, the mine would be about three years away from production, but the company would decide on when to begin producing based on the market and its ability to fund further development.

-BHP, which has now pushed production back until at least 2020 from its original 2015 target, believes the project will generate returns well above the company’s average over decades.
+BHP believes the project will generate returns well above the company’s average returns over many decades, he said.

 “As long as we get the timing right, we’re not overly aggressive, we think those returns are there,” Mackenzie said.